imrushi/imrushi.github.io/content/posts/go-basics-and-a-dash-of-clean-code.md

 - `name` :- It will be a variable name that you want to access in your program.
 - `string` :- It will be any datatype that the variable will hold data for.
 (Go-supported datatypes)

-Once you declare a variable, you can assign any value of that type to it with `=` sign.
+Once you declare a variable, you can assign any value of that type to it with the `=` sign.

 `var name string = "Jerry"`